Get the Support You Need

 Get prepared for an internship or part/full-time job: View the Career Guide to learn about the skills employers seek, view sample résumés, common interview questions, information regarding how to create an engaging LinkedIn and more.

-Participate in LAUNCH professional development workshops to learn from your peers, our trained and experienced Career Ambassadors: Workshops cover a variety of career-related topics, and are only 50 minutes long.
+Participate in PackPros Professional Development Series to learn from your peers, our trained and experienced Career Ambassadors: Workshops cover a variety of career-related topics, and are only 50 minutes long.
 If you attend six sessions, you’ll earn a professional LAUNCH certificate.
 Interested in becoming a Career Ambassador?
 View more information on the NC State Career Development Center website.

 Ready to begin building your professional wardrobe?
 Visit the Wolfpack Professional Clothing Closet.
 We have gently used, free professional clothing you can try on and take home to keep.
-Check out our Wolfpack Styled Facebook page for information about our open hours.
+Check out our Wolfpack Styled Professional Clothing Closet for free dress clothes that you can keep and wear to interviews, career fairs and more.

 In the past year ...